-3

-This review including extended visits to four utilities:

-Florida Power & Light (FPL)

-Commonwealth Edison (ComEd)

-Sacramento Municipal Utility District (SMUD)

-Oklahoma Gas & Electric (OG&E)
+Figure 3: Smart Grid Implementations Evaluated

-During these visits, our smart grid team was exposed to several different stages of the smart grid process, from planning to full implementation to ongoing maintenance.
-The team gained enough information and understanding to validate that smart grid technology was mature, and that some of the cyber-security requirements that addressed privacy and security concerns for the utilities visited were relevant to Hawaiian Electric.
-The team also confirmed that these four smart grid implementations not only effectively integrated advanced metering, but also enabled (DA), Outage Management, Demand Response programs, and future solutions (such as remotely managing street lights) to operate on their communications network.While this research was ongoing, we collaborated with Silver Spring Networks to develop a Smart Grid Roadmap and a high-level business case to fully implement smart grid.
-Silver Spring Networks discussed how some of their other utility partners engaged customers which enabled us to start developing our own customer engagement plan.
+Our team gained enough information and understanding to validate that smart grid technology was mature, and that some of the cyber-security requirements that addressed privacy and security concerns were relevant to us.
+The team also confirmed that these four smart grid implementations not only effectively integrated advanced metering, but also enabled Distribution Automation (DA), Conservation Voltage Reduction (CVR), Outage Management Systems (OMS), Demand Response (DR) programs, and some future solutions (such as remotely managing street lights) to operate on their communications network.

-We wanted to review core smart grid solutions in action, validate the maturity of the technology and its corresponding benefits, and discover any potential implementation problems we might have to overcome.
-Our smart grid team visited several utilities (running Silver Spring Networks’ smart grid platform) to find some answers:

-Oklahoma Gas and Electric (OG&E)

-Commonwealth Edison (ComEd)Figure 3: Smart Grid Implementations EvaluatedThese four utilities were all at different stages of their implementation, which served to broaden our exposure and understanding.
+These four utilities were all at different stages of their implementation— from planning to full implementation to ongoing maintenance—which served to broaden our exposure and understanding.

 OG&E had completed installing nearly 95% of their smart meters, and implemented a critical peak pricing program that helped defer new generation capacity.
 ComEd was in the early stages of full implementation for AMI.
 FPL had already completed its AMI implementation, so we were able to see how the AMI system operated and was maintained.
 SMUD—similar in size to the Hawaiian Electric Companies with approximately 640,000 customers, and which uses a similar SAP Customer Information System (CIS)—was almost finished, having already installed 626,000 endpoints.